All Episodes

 NBC?

-Of course, the dog and the horse.
+Of course, the dog and the voice.

-And basically he was hired to allow them, RCA, to successfully transmit low frequency radio waves called shortwave radio, paradoxically.
+And basically, he was hired to allow them, RCA, to successfully transmit low-frequency radio waves called shortwave radio, paradoxically.

 Right.

-And to send messages around the Earth.
+And to send messages around the earth in the 1920s and 30s.

-I'm a ham.
+Right, I'm a ham.

 I'm shortwave all the time.